Canned Peach Pie Recipe

 Unsalted Butter: We like to add a few tablespoons of butter to the peach pie filling for richness and flavor.

-I use Simple Truth Organic Yellow Cling Sliced Peaches with No Sugar Added.
-They are organic peaches that have been canned in water.
-They’re an excellent choice for those looking for a healthy, sugar-free option.
+• I use Organic Yellow Cling Sliced Peaches with No Sugar Added.
+These organic peaches have been canned in water and are an excellent choice for healthy, sugar-free options.

 Perfect Pie Crust